carterclairee/carterclairee/README.md

 🍄 Long nature walks, especially during mushroom season to see what's growing.
 I haven't been bold enough to sample any yet, but I am confident in my chanterelle ID skills, should I stumble upon one.

 🧶 Knitting sweaters and socks and the occasional crocheting of a blanket or stuffie.

-🪡 Sewing and designing sensory-friendly clothes for kids.
-My oldest is reallllly bothered by seams but loves a girlie princess dress.
-Challenge accepted!

 📖 Reading anything really, but I'm always looking for my next historical fiction read.